practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Picat/README.md

 (empty lines removed)

 So, I would say that Picat still is a Prolog system, even when there are syntactical, grammatical and conceptual differences to a "normal" Prolog system.
-However, KÖRNER P, LEUSCHEL M, BARBOSA J, et al. do not consider Picat as a Prolog system (*).
+However, KÖRNER P, LEUSCHEL M, BARBOSA J, et al. do not consider Picat to be a Prolog system (*).

 <br/>